 Tracing three generations in a longitudinal birth cohort study in Soweto, South Africa

-During this time, expectant mothers participated in their first SCS visit and completed a series of surveys during their third trimester, one of which was a 16-question scale of apartheid-related stressful and traumatic events.
-The aim of SCS was to evaluate the long-term impacts of rapid urbanization and societal transition from apartheid on child health and well-being.
-And although SCS children were all in utero during the apartheid regime, they unexpectedly became among the first generations of children born into a democratic South Africa.
+During this time, expectant mothers participated in their first BT20 visit and completed a series of surveys during their third trimester, one of which was a 16-question scale of apartheid-related stressful and traumatic events.
+The aim of BT20 was to evaluate the long-term impacts of rapid urbanization and societal transition from apartheid on child health and well-being.
+And although BT20 children were all in utero during the apartheid regime, they unexpectedly became among the first generations of children born into a democratic South Africa.

 My current fieldwork follows up with a subset of now 30-year old adult mothers (second generation) and their own children (third generation) during a time of shifting societal conditions, 26 years after the legislative end of apartheid.
 My dissertation examines the possible intergenerational effects of prenatal stress on mental illness risk among second-generation adults and third generation children (e.g. depression, anxiety, PTSD) and the stress physiological mechanisms that may perpetuate the past embodied impacts of trauma across generations.